Supporting Infant Mental Health (babies and under 5s)

 These are things that can really make a difference:

-- Find the best parenting strategies for your situation, but above all stick to routines, be consistent, have together-time, involve the family so that everyone takes the same approach, be clear, be calm, discipline in a fair way, be positive about good behaviour and champion successes.
+- Stick to routines, be consistent, have together-time, involve the family so that everyone takes the same approach, be clear, be calm, discipline in a fair way, be positive about good behaviour and champion successes.

 - If you feel you would benefit from them, find out about local parenting advice or courses.
 They can be invaluable for building confidence, learning ways of coping and meeting other parents.